How to Get Rid of Fungus Gnats in Houseplants (2-Step Method)

 Are fungus gnats harmful to humans?

-No, they don’t bite and aren’t dangerous.
-They’re just incredibly annoying — especially since they’re attracted to the CO2 you breathe out and love flying in your face.
+No. They don’t bite and aren’t dangerous — just incredibly annoying, especially since they’re drawn to the CO₂ you breathe out and love flying in your face.

 Will fungus gnats kill my plants?

-Adult gnats won’t, but larvae feed on roots and can stunt growth or even kill seedlings and young plants.
-Established plants can usually handle a mild infestation.
+Adult gnats won’t, but the larvae feed on roots and can stunt growth or even kill seedlings and young plants.
+Established plants usually handle a mild infestation, but a heavy one is worth treating promptly.

 Can I use hydrogen peroxide instead of Mosquito Bits?

-Yes!
-Mix 1 part 3% hydrogen peroxide with 4 parts water.
-It kills larvae on contact but also kills beneficial soil bacteria, so use it sparingly and follow up with fertilizer.
+Yes.
+Mix 1 part 3% hydrogen peroxide with 4 parts water — it kills larvae on contact, but it also kills beneficial soil bacteria, so use it sparingly and follow up with fertilizer.
+BTI (Mosquito Bits) is more targeted, which is why I prefer it.

-Yes!
+Yes.
 Even if you only see gnats around one plant, larvae are likely in other pots too.
-Treat everything to break the cycle completely.
+Treat everything at the same time to break the cycle completely — this was the single biggest fix in my own infestation.

 Can fungus gnats survive winter?

 Yes.
-Indoor conditions are perfect for them year-round.
-Don’t assume cold weather outside will solve your problem inside.
+Indoor conditions are perfect for them year-round, so don’t assume cold weather outside will solve an indoor problem.

 What You’ll Need